chrisman/github-templates/docs/README.md

 ## Contents

 This boilerplate includes the following.
-They are all included in the `/docs` folder instead of the hidden `/.github` folder so that they are more visible.

-Documentation and communication tools deserve to be first class citizens and to have equal footing with your code.
-So we don't put it in a hidden directory.

 ### Readme